‘The Bold And The Beautiful’ Casting: Matthew Atkinson Debuts As Thomas Forrester & Returns With Douglas

-The Bold and the Beautiful casting news for the week of March 11 promises the return of a fan favorite actress as well as a beloved character.
-Taylor Hayes (Hunter Tylo) and Ridge Forrester (Thorsten Kaye) welcome their son, Thomas (Matthew Atkinson), and grandson Douglas (Henry Joseph Samiri) back to Los Angeles.
+The Bold and the Beautiful casting news for the week of March 11 promises the return of a fan favorite actress, as well as a beloved character.
+This week, Taylor Hayes (Hunter Tylo) and Ridge Forrester (Thorsten Kaye) will welcome their son, Thomas (Matthew Atkinson), and grandson Douglas (Henry Joseph Samiri) back to Los Angeles.
 The Fiji Water girl, Kelleth Cuthbert, returns and Maile Brady also makes an appearance, per Highlight Hollywood.

 Tuesday, March 12